Protocol

 Request a change to the value of a single key.
 Depending on the daemon, this could result in a variety of behavior, from simply caching the value to slewing a telescope, and anything in-between.
 The final response indicates the request is complete but does not indicate what the new item value is.

-The Message payload for a SET request is the same as the payload for a GET response, except that the ‘time’ field is not required or expected.
+The Message payload for a SET request is the same as the payload for a GET response, except that the ‘time’ field is not required or expected, and there are additional fields set by the client to describe the origin of the request.

 ACK

-Immediate acknowledgement of a request; this message type originates from a daemon, only in response to a request If this response is not received with a very small time window after the initial request, the client can and should assume the daemon handling that request is offline.
+Immediate acknowledgement of a request; this message type originates from a daemon, only in response to a request.
+If this response is not received with a very small time window after the initial request, the client can and should assume the daemon handling that request is offline.
+The acknowledgement confers no additional information beyond a positive affirmation that the request has been received.

 REP